davestewart/davestewart-content/content/products/great-suspender-recovery-tool/index.md

 ---
+date: 2021-02-01
+shortTitle: Great Suspender Recovery
 description: Recover your deleted Great Suspender tabs!
-shortTitle: Great Suspender Recovery
-date: 2021-02-01
+summary: |
+  Built and released a Chrome extension in under 12 hours to help users recover tabs lost when The Great Suspender was pulled from the Web Store for containing malware.
+Searches browser history to find suspended tabs and lets users browse, group, and save them as bookmarks.
+tech: JavaScript, Vue 2, Chrome Extension
+duration: ~1 day
 tags:
   - javascript
   - chrome-extension